nestjs/docs.nestjs.com/content/openapi/cli-plugin.md

 > info **Note** The Swagger plugin will derive the @ApiProperty() annotations from the TypeScript types and class-validator decorators.
 This helps in clearly describing your API for the generated Swagger UI documentation.
 However, the validation at runtime would still be handled by class-validator decorators.
 So, it is required to continue using validators like `IsEmail()`, `IsNumber()`, etc.

-Hence, if you intend to relay on automatic annotations for generating documentations and still wish for runtime validations, then the class-validator decorators are still necessary.
+Hence, if you intend to rely on automatic annotations for generating documentations and still wish for runtime validations, then the class-validator decorators are still necessary.

 > info **Hint** When using [mapped types utilities](https://docs.nestjs.com/openapi/mapped-types) (like `PartialType`) in DTOs import them from `@nestjs/swagger` instead of `@nestjs/mapped-types` for the plugin to pick up the schema.